Why Study in Leeds for Indian Students?

 Competition here is real, but the door is wide open for prepared applicants.
 Indian undergraduates will generally need strong grades in the XIIth Standard, often with distinctions in key subjects relevant to their chosen course.
 For postgraduate courses, a good bachelor’s degree (normally at least a high second-class standard) is the ticket in.
 Popular subjects for Indian students include Business Management, Engineering, Biological Sciences, and Social Policy.Historic Reputation and Campus Life

 The city-centre campus blends original Edwardian buildings with state-of-the-art learning hubs.
-With over 38,000 students from 170+ countries, the social and intellectual energy on campus is matched by a calendar packed with global festivals, start-up competitions and creative showcases.
-Moving from the historic halls of Leeds, let’s switch gears and look at how innovation and accessible learning converge at Leeds Beckett University, a favourite for students with practical ambitions and a creative spark.Leeds Beckett University
+With over 14,400 international students from 137 countries, the social and intellectual energy on campus is matched by a calendar packed with global festivals, start-up competitions, and creative showcases.
+Moving from the historic halls of Leeds, let’s switch gears and look at how innovation and accessible learning converge at Leeds Beckett University, a favourite for students with practical ambitions and a creative spark.Leeds Beckett University - Career-Focused Study in Leeds

 Highlights at Beckett